nleaf/nleaf.github.io/disaster-recovery.md

       from your on-premises or virtual environments to Expedient Enterprise Cloud, with a  4-hour RPO and 1-hour RTO. '
   heading: ''
-- template: featured-service
-  block: featured-service
-  align-left: true
-  title: Push Button DR
-  headline: Rapid Speed, Complete Confidence, Resilience at the push of a button
-  description: Expedient’s Push Button DR offers rapid, total network failover between
-    disparate locations at the push of a button, without IP or DNS changes.
-Our Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs) are measured in minutes, not hours or days, giving you confidence in business continuity.
-Testing your DR plan is a breeze with dedicated infrastructure and unlimited self-service or supported tests.
-And if disaster strikes, you can rely upon our 24x7x365 Operations Support Center team to be available if — and when — you need us.
-  icon: "/uploads/EXP_PushButtonDR.svg"
 - template: quote
   block: quote
   image: "/uploads/EXP_Circle-Mark.svg"